Xiaokang2022/tkintertools-docs/3.0/documents/core/virtual.md

     self,
 ) -> tuple[int, int, int, int]: ...
 ```
-Return the decision region of the `Text`
+Return the decision region of the `Text`.

 ### 🟡`zoom`